PIGWEB-EU/FAIR-guidelines/README.md

 This risk can be decreased by good data documentation, as described in the previous sections.
-Make sure that it is clear to others why and how the data was derived, which choices were made, and how it should (or should not) be re-used.
+Make sure that it is clear to others why and how the data was derived, which choices were made, and how it should (or should not) be reused.

 Another good way to ensure that others use your data only as intended is to attach a suitable license.
-A license explains the conditions under which data can be re-used.
-Many standard licenses (e.g. [Creative Commons](https://creativecommons.org/licenses) or [Open Data Commons](https://opendatacommons.org/licenses/)) offer good options to ensure that you are cited, protect your IPR (Intellectual Property Rights) and restrict re-use (e.g. for commercial purposes).
+A license explains the conditions under which data can be reused.
+Many standard licenses (e.g. [Creative Commons](https://creativecommons.org/licenses) or [Open Data Commons](https://opendatacommons.org/licenses/)) offer good options to ensure that you are cited, protect your IPR (Intellectual Property Rights) and restrict reuse (e.g. for commercial purposes).

 ***Statement: “I don’t benefit from data sharing.”***

 This is an often-heard misunderstanding about (FAIR) data sharing.
-As already before, it is possible to link a license to a dataset that requires that others re-using a dataset provide credit the originator of the data (e.g., through a citation or appropriate references).
+As already before, it is possible to link a license to a dataset that requires that others reusing a dataset provide credit to the originator of the data (e.g., through a citation or appropriate references).
 Besides, more and more data journals are established that allow data sets to be published based on a scientific (peer) review process, with a DOI, allowing others to properly cite the dataset.

 ## Useful links on FAIR data sharing